teamjel/cs207-FinalProject/docs/milestone2.md

 -1
 ```

-Congratulations, you can now begin automatic differentiating away!
+Congratulations, you can now begin automatically differentiating away!

 # Background